 The internet is full of AI, MCP servers and Agents.
 I haven’t jumped on the hype train yet because I do not have a personal subscription for any of the big model providers, and any time I tried to run agentic code editing locally my machine basically froze.

-I really liked the idea to have a chat app where I can ask an LLM to generate some text for me and have it use an MCP server to actually ask another service to do the work.
+I really liked the idea to have a chat app where I can ask an LLM to generate some text for me and have it use an MCP server (Model Context Protocol, a standard that lets AI models call external tools and services) to actually ask another service to do the work.

-Streamlit coordinated Poem writng through my API via an MCP using agent
+Streamlit coordinated Poem writing through my API via an MCP using agent

-Streamlit coordinated Poem writng through my API via an MCP using agent
+Streamlit coordinated Poem writing through my API via an MCP using agent

 I found a local model for ollama that supports agentic behaviour and I was able to set it up: qwen3:8b.
 I chose FastMCP to spare many hours of headaches of low-level MCP implementation and focus on the fun parts to wire things together.